Hash-Studios-LLC/DevelopmentDocumentation/docs/udon/hashstudiosworlddisclaimer.md

 sidebar_position: 10
 ---

-# Hash Studios World Disclaimer
+# Installing Hash Studios World Disclaimer

-Hash Studios World Disclaimer is a dynamic Unity Udon prefab designed for virtual world creators and event hosts.
-It offers a seamless way to display tailored disclaimers or important messages to players upon entry.
-With customizable features like head tracking, movement control, collider management, avatar-based sizes, in-game activation, and menu design, it ensures an immersive, yet informative experience tailored to each world's unique needs.

 :::warning
 **Version:** This guide is for Unity 2022.3.6f1.
 The steps may be different in future versions of Unity.
 :::

+Hash Studios World Disclaimer is a dynamic Unity Udon prefab designed for virtual world creators and event hosts.
+It offers a seamless way to display tailored disclaimers or important messages to players upon entry.
+With customizable features like head tracking, movement control, collider management, avatar-based sizes, in-game activation, and menu design, it ensures an immersive, yet informative experience tailored to each world's unique needs.

 <br/>